wtegge2/Routing_Protocol_Implementation/README.md

 Ex:
 1 4 8

 In this example, 1 is a node, and 4 is the other node.
 8 is the cost of the link between the two nodes.
+This file is included in this repo with lines already written in them.
+Feel free to change it as you like.

 ## Changes File